lee-blake/CME-Commitment-to-Change/Design/UseCases.md

     progress on the commitment, but simply not updated it.
 In the first case, reminding helps the clinician accomplish their commitment.
 In the second, it helps get more accurate data for CME providers.
-Automated reminders via email are an easy and relatively nonintrusive way to accomplish this important function.
+Automated reminders via email are an easy and relatively non-intrusive way to accomplish this important function.

 - UC10: Administrator moderates the website
   - BR1